-Here you’ll find projects that Glava Enery Center is partners in.
+Here are the projects that Glava Enery Center is (or has been) participating in.

 ecoINSIDE 2015 - 2021

 ecoINSIDE is a project about climate-driven growth in Inner Scandinavia, a cross-border region containing the four counties of Akershus and Hedmark (Norway) and Dalarna and Värmland (Sweden).

 Through commitment to green economic development through cross-border cooperation, the project will achieve added value and solve environmental and climate challenges.
 This will be done by utilizing different skills and strengths, and establish cooperation between business, research and innovation environments across the border.

 Within the three focus areas Solar Technology & Energy Systems, Waste Resources and Sustainable Building Technology, there is potential for partnerships and for achieving crossborder added value.

 Adaptive Control of Energy System (ACES) project 2018 - 2020